davestearns/tutorials/src/crypto.md

 openssl dgst -sha256 -verify alice_public.pem -signature document.sig document.txt
 ```

 If the document hasn't changed, the signature should be valid.
-Try changing document.txt and running just the verify command again--it should then fail because the document is now different than when it was signed!
+Try changing document.txt and running just the verify command again---it should then fail because the document is now different than when it was signed!

 ### Symmetric Signatures